-All this translates to a power shift, and we’ve decoded what that means for you as a business and how you can adapt to this new market reality.
+All this translates to a power shift, and we’ll now decode the future of customer engagement, what that means for you as a business, and how you can adapt to this new market reality.

 Preparing for a mobile-led shift

-So the first step is to make your website mobile friendly and create mobile apps for major mobile OSs.
-Step two is to ensure your website visitors and mobile app users can reach you instantly for information or help, by adding live chat on your website and mobile apps.
+The first step is to make your website mobile-friendly and create mobile apps for major mobile OSs.
+Step two is to ensure your website visitors and mobile app users can reach you instantly for information or help by adding live chat on your website and mobile apps.
 Zoho SalesIQ's free live chat software helps you do this at no extra cost.

-Cross-device shopping is also a challenge that makes it difficult for companies to maintain a consistent brand identity and experience, more so for businesses with multiple brands.
-We’ve solved this with a single admin space to manage each of your brands’ multiple digital touchpoints.
+Cross-device shopping is another challenge that makes contextual customer engagement difficult and also makes it harder to maintain a consistent brand identity and experience, more so for businesses with multiple brands.
+SalesIQ solves this with a single admin space to manage each of your brands’ multiple digital touchpoints.

 Catering to the “always-connected” generation